 10 Marvel TV Spinoffs We’d Like to See Besides ‘Agent Carter’

-Marvel surprised us all the other day with the revelation that ‘Captain America’ spinoff one-shot ‘Agent Carter’ could potentially join ‘Agents of S.H.I.E.L.D.’ in her own ongoing TV series, while a number of other potential Marvel series projects have also entered development.
-We’ve given our picks for which unseen Marvel characters deserve their own TV series, but who from the established cinematic universe would we most want to see in their own live-action TV spinoffs?
+Marvel surprised us with the news that ‘Captain America’ spinoff one-shot ‘Agent Carter’ will join ‘Agents of S.H.I.E.L.D.’ in her own ongoing TV series, while a number of other potential Marvel series projects have also entered development.
+We’ve given our picks for which unseen Marvel characters deserve their own TV series, but who from the established cinematic universe would we most want to see in their own live-action spinoffs?

 The Howling Commandos